“Why is the crew looking at me all weird?” My‑re asked Vomarian over the banging and hammering on the Unsinkable III.

 “Wait, what?”

-“That’s creepy,” My-re said to Havelock, who ignored her.
-She moved as the golems entered and picked up the statue.
+“That’s creepy,” My‑re told Havelock, who ignored her.
+She moved when the golems entered and picked up the statue.
 She followed them and Havelock up the ramp.
-As they emerged, All the Shagornan elves eyes turned their direction.
-A few slightly pointed and snickered.
+Emerging, all the Shagornan Elves’ eyes turned toward them.
+A few gestured and snickered.
 Others turned around to suppress their laughter.
 It seemed everyone on the ship knew about Havelock’s nude carving of herself, except herself.

-Spotting Vomarian Fae, My-re briskly approached him.
+Spotting Vomarian, My‑re briskly approached him.
 Two elf companions talking with him quickly walked away in different directions.
 “You knew about this?”

-“I protested, but you can’t talk Havelock into or out of anything,” Vomarian replied holding his hands up in supplication.
+Holding his hands up in supplication, Vomarian replied, “I protested, but you can’t talk Havelock into or out of anything.”

 “You could have told me.”